ogbeche77/mern_project/README.md

 * [Contact](#contact)

 ## General info
 MERN stack project using ReactJS, Redux, Reactstrap on the front end.
 NodeJS & ExpressJS on the backend  to build a BudgetApp.
+Login Authentication was implememted with JSON web token and also ReactJS register modal
 The APP was deployed via heroku